NREL/HPC/docs/Documentation/eagle_to_kestrel_transition.md

 For more information on the shared partitions and an example AU-accounting calculation, see [here](/Documentation/Systems/Kestrel/running/#shared-node-partition).

-For more information on Kestrel's overall configuration, see [here](https://nrel.github.io/HPC/Documentation/Systems/Kestrel/running/#partitions).

 ## 5. Performance Recommendations

 ### OpenMP